 Our lecture, titled No More Anonymous Quiltermakers, covers:

 Saving family and guild stories

-Workshops: we work with you to design a productive day for your group–recording videos with as many members as possible (consider charter members or key leaders that you might like to prioritize).
+Documentation Day: we work with you to design a productive full or half day for your group–recording videos with as many members as possible (consider charter members or key leaders that you might like to prioritize).
 We can also help you learn how to take over the job of documenting your members, your exhibitions, your quilt shows in the future.

 Presentations are made by Quilt Alliance staff or experienced volunteer QA Ambassadors.